Lifailon/PowerShell.HardwareMonitor/README.md

 ### .NET Library via LibreHardwareMonitor

 💡 To get data from all sensors, you need to run the console with **administrator privileges**.

+💡 Response speed through CIM is on average 5 times faster (200 milliseconds vs. 1 second to .NET Library) because a running instance of the application is used to retrieve the data, which stores the minimum and maximum values.

-Does not receive data from all sensors.
+💡 Does not receive data from all sensors, only the sensor data of the processor can be retrieved.

 ```PowerShell
 > Get-Sensor -Libre -Library | Where-Object Value -ne 0 | Format-Table